adlnet/xAPI-Spec/xAPI-Data.md

 The shortest valid language code for each language string is generally preferred.
-The [ISO 639 language code](https://www.loc.gov/standards/iso639-2/php/code_list.php) plus an [ISO 3166-1 country code](https://en.wikipedia.org/wiki/ISO_3166-1_alpha-2) allows for the designation of basic languages (e.g., “es” for Spanish) and regions (e.g., “es-MX”, the dialect of Spanish spoken in Mexico).
+The [ISO 639 language code](https://www.loc.gov/standards/iso639-2/php/code_list.php) plus an [ISO 3166-1 country code](https://en.wikipedia.org/wiki/ISO_3166-1_alpha-2) allows for the designation of basic languages (e.g., `es` for Spanish) and regions (e.g., `es-MX`, the dialect of Spanish spoken in Mexico).
 If only the ISO 639 language code is known for certain, do not guess at the possible ISO 3166-1 country code.
-For example, if only the primary language is known (e.g., English) then use the top level language tag "en", rather than "en-US".
+For example, if only the primary language is known (e.g., English) then use the top level language tag `en`, rather than `en-US`.
 If the specific regional variation is known, then use the full language code.

-__Note:__ For Chinese languages, the significant linguistic diversity represented by "zh" means that the ISO 639 language code is generally insufficient.
+__Note:__ For Chinese languages, the significant linguistic diversity represented by `zh` means that the ISO 639 language code is generally insufficient.

 The content of strings within a language map is plain text.
 It is expected that any formatting code such as HTML tags or markdown will not be rendered, but will be displayed as code when this string is displayed to an end user.
-An important exception to this is if language map object is used in an extension and the owner of that extension IRI explicitly states that a particular form of code will be rendered.
+An important exception to this is if language map Object is used in an extension and the owner of that extension IRI explicitly states that a particular form of code will be rendered.

 <a name="iris"/>